ayazspv/CircuTrade-Web-App/README.md

 ## Known Issues

-- There are issues with Axios and fetching the correct data from the backend API.
-- Routing between the frontend and backend is not working as expected; some API calls may not return data or may fail due to misconfiguration.
 - Ensure that the backend is running and accessible at the correct base URL (`http://localhost/api/`).
 - Double-check CORS and Docker/Nginx configuration if you encounter connection problems.